 As a Catholic, Jesus has called you to be a vessel of mercy, having compassion on the nations and being a help to people in need.
 One of the ways we can accomplish this together is by sharing the miracle of Eucharistic Adoration with others.

 There are many Catholic churches and parishes around the world that lack resources, including monstrances in which to display the Holy Eucharist.
 This causes groups of Catholics to miss out on the blessing that Eucharistic Adoration can be in their lives.

 At Catholic World Mission, one of the ways we help those in need while contributing to the National Eucharistic Revival is by distributing monstrances to underprivileged churches around the world.
 We’ve been doing this since 2012 because we know how important Eucharistic Adoration is in the lives of all Catholics.

-Aside from participating in Eucharistic Adoration during the National Eucharistic Revival, there’s another way you can get involved — by donating to Catholic World Mission’s monstrances program.
+Aside from participating in Eucharistic Adoration during the National Eucharistic Revival, there’s another way you can get involved — by donating to Catholic World Mission.
 With your generous donation, we can help those in spiritual and material poverty by building churches and chapels and supporting the formation of priests who share the precious Eucharist throughout the world.
 Donate to Catholic World Mission today!